pagopa/io-std/README.md

 ## Prerequisites

-In order to run the `io-sign` back-end/front-end locally you need the following tool installed on your machine.
+In order to run the project locally you need the following tool installed on your machine.

 - `Node.js 18`
 - `npm`